Skip to main content

 Analysis

-As shown in Table 1 below, the death rate due to stroke has declined since 2006, and it is now the sixth-leading cause of death in Minnesota.
-As recently as 2010, it was the third-leading cause of death in the state, but has fallen below Accidental Injury and Alzheimer’s Disease, both of which have rising death rates.
+As shown in Table 1 below, the death rate due to stroke has declined since 2007, and it is now the fifth-leading cause of death in Minnesota.
+As recently as 2010, it was the third-leading cause of death in the state, but has fallen below Accidental Injury which has rising death rates.
 In addition, COVID-19 became the third-leading cause of death in 2020.
 The age-adjusted death rate for stroke for men and women is similar.
 More women die of stroke than men, but usually at an older age, which explains the similar death rate.
 Total stroke deaths were lowest in 2009 and have risen slightly in the years since.
-Chart 1 shows the pattern in total number of deaths and for women (green) and men (blue) since 2006.
+Chart 1 shows the pattern in total number of deaths and for women (green) and men (blue) since 2007.
 Even though the number of deaths has increased slightly, death rates have remained relatively stable.
 This can be explained by our aging population, with the number of older people who are at a risk of dying from stroke also increasing each year.

 Year Total Number of Deaths Total Age-Adjusted Death Rate (per 100,000) Number of Deaths, Females Age-Adjusted Death Rate (per 100,000 Females) Number of Deaths, Males Age-Adjusted Death Rate (per 100,000 Males)